TimoVerkroost/minor-browser-technologies/2.1-assignment-feature-detection/README.md

 #

 ## Testing
-I started in Google Chrome 57 and then to Windows 7 - IE9 with vitualbox (some have been screenshotted and documented).
+I started in Google Chrome 57 and then to Windows 7 - IE9 with VirtualBox (some have been screenshotted and documented).
 After that I moved to the deviceLAB to do more tests on other devices.